1garo/1garo/README.md

 I'm a Software Engineer born and living in Brazil.

-Currently, I work as a Software Engineer at Linkapi.
+Currently, I work as a Software Engineer at Capitual.

 Previously, I started working as a intern and ended up Mid-level developer at Engineering do Brasil.